-Checklist for transition
+Helpful hints for transition

 - Living life in your new social role may be very different to your current life and you are likely to have many new experiences; be ready for change and for some challenging situations.
-Ask for help if you feel overwhelmed by everything; difficult challenges can be overcome with help.
+Ask your Named Professional for help if you feel overwhelmed by everything; difficult challenges can be overcome with help.

 - Medication and hormone treatment may be offered.
 We strongly discourage self-medication with irregularly sourced drug treatments.
 Internet-sourced hormone therapies can be dangerous and are sometimes contaminated.
 Their use is likely to affect blood test results and, if our medical team are unaware of your self-medication, they may inadvertently offer inappropriate advice or recommend unnecessary investigation.
 Please, be honest with us.
-You will experience both physical and emotional changes.
-Keep notes on how you’re feeling.

 - Gender reassignment surgery (GRS) cannot be provided until you have lived in a social role appropriate to your gender identity for at least twelve months.
-It is often very helpful to “grow into” your new role in society; rushing in to change without adequate planning and preparation may result in your making mistakes and experiencing preventable suffering.

 - At some point, you will want to tell other people about your transition.
 We can advise you on how to carefully and sensitively inform all those who need to know about your transition, from family members to employers.
 Employers have legal responsibilities to protect you and Unite have written a guide on Trans Equality at Work, click here to view the Trans Equality at Work Guide.